nathanbraun/nathanbraun-com/content/draft/capitalism-agi.md

 decisively overwhelm all other powers on Earth".
-By definition, if AGI-doomers are overlooking the power of capitalism (i.e. by narrowly focusing on how AGI will compare to human brains and abilities) it seems like the probability of foom is less likely than they think.
+By definition, if AGI-doomers are overlooking the power of capitalism (i.e. by narrowly focusing on how AGI will compare to human brains and abilities) it seems like the probability of foom has to be less likely than they think.

 ### Is this the most important century?
 [Holden Karnofsky argues](https://www.cold-takes.com/most-important-century/)
 that AI will make this humanity's "most important century so far."

-I think it's harder to make this argument once you appreciate how powerful this other market-oriented resource moving engine and how quickly it took off — coincidentally also within a 100 year period between 1750 and 1850 — during the Industrial Revolution.
+I think it's harder to make this argument once you appreciate how powerful capitalism is and how quickly it really took off — coincidentally also within a 100 year period between 1750 and 1850 — during the Industrial Revolution.

 ![Plot](/images/industrial_revolution.jpg)

 Plot from [Luke Muehlhauser](https://lukemuehlhauser.com/industrial-revolution/) via [Kelsey Piper and Vox](https://www.vox.com/future-perfect/2018/11/8/18052076/human-history-in-one-chart-industrial-revolution).

 ### Battle of the superforces - unaligned AGI vs capitalism?
-Another interesting angle: because capitalism is "pseudo-aligned", any potential malevolent AI will have to go through it to hurt humans.
+Another interesting angle: because capitalism is "pseudo-aligned", if any potential malevolent super AI *were* to come about, it'd have to go through it to hurt humans.

-The hypothetical future AI vs human battle isn't like chess, where stockfish can just annihilate any human.
+The hypothetical future AI vs human battle isn't like chess, where stockfish can annihilate any human.
 Instead it's AI vs this super powerful resource engine working roughly on behalf of humans.

 (Counterpoint: admittedly, if we *do* get a dangerous AI, it'll be because by